complyue/edh-early-history/Tour/Readme.md

-Without an addressing prefix (`xxx.attr`), assigning to a named attribute (`attr = expr`) is to update the **entity** of the nearest lexical **scope**, associating with `attr` name as the key, to evaluated value from the _right-hand-side_ expr.
+Without an addressing prefix (`xxx.attr`), assigning to a named attribute (`attr = expr`) is to update the **entity** of the nearest lexical **scope**, associating with `attr` as the key, to evaluated value from the _right-hand-side_ expr.

 See [Object / Class](#object--class) for the concept of an **object**.